ShresthaPujan/easy-blb-admin-web-2/README.md

  1 Feb 2022
- - Fetching data from API using Context API ; State can be easily accessed using context api -edit popup populuation data working
+ - Fetching data from API using Context API ; State can be easily accessed using context api
+ - edit popup populuation data working
+ -Search function based on co-operative code